wso2-extensions/mi-connector-bigquery/docs/datasets.md

 ```

 **Properties**
-* projectId: The ID of the project which the datasets belongs to.
+* projectId: The ID of the project to which the datasets belong.
-* maxResults: The max results per page.
+* maxResults: The maximum number of results per page.
 * pageToken: The page token value.
-* isAll: Boolean value to determine whether to list all datasets, including hidden ones.
+* isAll: A boolean value that determines whether to list all datasets, including hidden ones.

 **Sample request**